-Some of the effects of corrosion include a significant deterioration of natural and historic monuments.
+Some of the effects of corrosion include a significant deterioration of natural and historic monuments as well as increase the risk of catastrophic equipment failures.
 Air pollution causes corrosion, and it’s becoming worse worldwide.

 Corrosion also degrades important infrastructure such as steel-reinforced- highways, electrical towers, parking structures and bridges.
 In short, corrosion is a subject that bears further investigation, so that you can understand how this hidden degradation impacts your life.